 To get your very young child protected, talk to the child’s pediatrician or health care provider.
-The young child vaccines, especially those for children under 5, may not be available through Public Health vaccine clinics.
+You can now sign up for a MyTurn vaccination clinic that has the vaccines for children 6 months and up.
 Pharmacies are not authorized to vaccinate children ages 2 and under.
 Visit vaccinateall58.com to learn more about children's vaccines.

 Vaccines for older kids and adults are easy to get in Humboldt County.
 Humboldt’s vaccination and testing services are available free of charge.
-Walk-ins are welcome at all Public Health clinics and some pharmacy vaccination sites.
-Appointments can also be made at MyTurn.ca.gov.
+Appointments can be made at MyTurn.ca.gov.

 Getting Your Shots

 About Covid-19 Vaccines & Boosters from the U.S. Centers for Disease Control